5 Turks & Caicos Activities Teens Will Love

 We love to go Stand Up Paddle boarding (falling off is part of the fun) up and down Grace Bay Beach, where the water is usually pretty calm.

-It’s also pretty easy to rent kayaks and head over to the mangroves just off the eastern tip of Provo by Mangrove Cay to look for cool fish and baby lemon sharks.
+It’s also easy to rent kayaks and head over to the mangroves just off the eastern tip of Provo by Mangrove Cay to look for cool fish and baby lemon sharks.
 We can also hop off in some shallow parts around the point to look for iguanas.

 Now that the boys are older we’re trying out surfing and let me tell you, it is cool!
 If you’re thinking of bring your board to the islands be warned, our waters are pretty calm.
 But on a day when you can manage to catch a wave it’s awesome.
 Some resorts lend surfboard and there are a handful of surfshops in town.